 “Below average scores” are the lowest scores in the benchmark range, typically between 0.0% and 40.7%.
 This score demonstrates that you are not well prepared and have a limited amount of knowledge.
 At this point, applying to professional schools or medical work environments is not possible.
 You need to be more prepared in terms of knowledge, skills, and spirit to improve your score.

-After completing the test, candidates will receive a report on the percentage of correct answers on your test.
+After completing the test, candidates will receive a TEAS score report on the percentage of correct answers on your test.
 However, the time to receive the report will vary, depending on the exam format you choose.
 To be more specific, you can receive your score as soon as you complete the final answer in case you take the test via electronic formats.
 On the contrary, if you take the paper exam, you need to wait longer to receive the results.
-The reason behind this waiting time is that your test will be sent to ATI (Organizing unit of TEAS) for grading.
+The reason behind this waiting time is that your test will be sent to ATI testing for grading.

-In the score report, there will be 3 different parameters:
+In the TEAS score report, there will be 3 different parameters:

 - Total Score: This is the overall score for your entire test.
 It will assess your overall capacity.